AlexAntonik/config/dotfiles/vscode/readme.md

 Gonly with absolute path or error 40

-TODO: include this in install script or something
+probably not needed now bcs incorporated in oneshot script